embrace-io/embrace-docs/docs/data-destinations/grafana-cloud-setup.md

 - Have an active Grafana Cloud account

-## What you will need to share

-To initiate the integration, you'll need to share your Grafana Cloud API Key or Access Policy / Token, instance ID, and zone with an Embrace onboarding specialist.

 ## Pulling your Grafana Cloud API Key or Access Policy / Token

 Grafana Cloud migrated from [API Keys to Access Policies](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/#grafana-cloud-migration-from-api-keys-to-access-policies).